Denver Cheap Eats: Best Restaurants Without the Expense

 Tocabe has two locations in Denver: North Denver and Greenwood Village.
 Menus depend on location, but some commonalities include Indian taco, medicine wheel nachos and posu bowls.
 For the best local dining option, order bison ribs.
 This Tocabe favorite is cured 24 hours and served with frybread.

 For healthy meals on a budget, try Mad Greens.
 This chain restaurant has locations in multiple states and over a dozen locations in Denver.
 The restaurant focuses on quality and freshness, specializing in salads, grain bowls, wraps, soups and drinks.

 Salads feature fresh fruits, veggies and optional meats with names like mighty Aphrodite, mad Caesar and Mark Twain.
-Grain bowls combine rice with meats and veggies, while wraps offer different flavors such as Santa Fe and sweet bacon blue.
+Grain bowls combine rice with meats and veggies, while wraps offer flavors such as Santa Fe and sweet bacon blue.
 Pair anything with a fresh bowl of soup for a hearty meal.

 Illegal Pete’s also has multiple locations in Denver.
 However, this gem is known for pub fare in a friendly atmosphere.
 Here, it’s all about having a good time and supporting the local community.
 Illegal Pete’s also hosts live music and welcomes new artists.